Georgia Psychological Foundation Awards

 The Berman-Gard award has been established by Dr. Betsy Gard in honor of her late husband, Dr. Barry Berman.
 The award is given to a Georgia psychologist who has distinguished themselves by lending their expertise to a non-profit organization – either directly (ex., psychotherapy) or indirectly (ex., consultation or leadership).
 The services must be provided without compensation.

-Dr. Gard and members of the Georgia Psychological Foundation Board of Directors will consider all nominations and select the winner.
-The psychologist will be recognized at the Awards Luncheon at the Georgia Psychological Association Annual Business Meeting in Gainesville on Saturday, April 27, 2024.
+Submissions of nominations for the award should be made by March 15.
+Select members of the Georgia Psychological Foundation Board of Trustees will consider all nominations and select the winner.
+The psychologist will be recognized at the Georgia Psychological Association business meeting being held at the Atlanta Marriot NW at Galleria on Saturday April 25th at 8 AM.